revelrylabs/text_chunker_ex/README.md

 alias Chunker.TextChunker
 ```

-Split your text using the `split` function:
+Chunk your text using the `split` function:

 ```elixir
 text = "Your text to be split..."